MDMA / Ecstasy Addiction

-In this new study, the Hopkins researchers administered either MDMA or salt water to the monkeys twice a day for 4 days.
-After 2 weeks, the scientists examined the brains of half of the monkeys.
-Then, after 6 to 7 years, the brains of the remaining monkeys were examined, along with age-matched controls.
+In this new study, the Hopkins researchers administered either MDMA or salt water to the monkeys twice a day for four days.
+After two weeks, the scientists examined the brains of half of the monkeys.
+Then, after six to seven years, the brains of the remaining monkeys were examined, along with age-matched controls.

-This damage was also apparent, although to a lesser extent, in the brains of monkeys who had received MDMA during the same 2-week period but who had received no MDMA for 6 to 7 years.
+This damage was also apparent, although to a lesser extent, in the brains of monkeys who had received MDMA during the same two-week period but who had received no MDMA for six to seven years.
 In contrast, no damage was noticeable in the brains of those who had received salt water.

-"Some recovery of serotonin neurons was apparent in the brains of the monkeys given MDMA 6 to 7 years previously," says Dr. Ricaurte, "but this recovery occurred only in certain regions, and was not always complete.
-Other brain regions showed no evidence of recovery whatsoever."
+“Some recovery of serotonin neurons was apparent in the brains of the monkeys given MDMA six to seven years previously,” says Dr. Ricaurte, “but this recovery occurred only in certain regions, and was not always complete.
+Other brain regions showed no evidence of recovery whatsoever.”

 “The message from these studies is that MDMA does change the brain and it looks like there are functional consequences to these changes,” says Dr. Joseph Frascella of NIDA’s Division of Treatment Research and Development.
 That message is particularly significant for young people who participate in large, all-night dance parties known as “raves,” which are popular in many cities around the Nation.
 NIDA’s epidemiologic studies indicate that MDMA (3,4-methylenedioxymethamphetamine) use has escalated in recent years among college students and young adults who attend these social gatherings.